Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/http.md

 The following are step by step instructions to show you how to consume data from external services using an http client and parsing JSON values.
-With the parsed data we will show you how to ammend values to the response data prior to returning to your API gateway clients.
+With the parsed data we will show you how to add values to the response data prior to returning to your API gateway clients.

 ### 1. Including HTTP and JSON support